 The two paintings were the result of a commission to the artist from the gentleman-scientist Sir Joseph Banks, immediately following his part in Captain James Cook’s ‘first voyage of discovery’ to the Pacific (1768–71).

-Banks is one of the most significant figures in the development of natural history in Britain and the voyage itself is traditionally identified as the moment of European discovery of Australia (though its western coast was previously known).
+Banks is one of the most significant figures in the development of natural history in Britain and the voyage itself is traditionally identified as the moment of European discovery of Australia (though its western coast was previously known to Europeans).

 Stubbs’s paintings brought to public attention two of the animals that were to be most closely identified with the extraordinary ‘new world’ of Australia.